someoverflow/SomeUtils/README.md

 ### Just a simple library for Java

+Versions 1-7 have been removed due to a fatal bug

-You should not use this lib! <br />
+It's _not_ recommended to use this lib! <br />
-It is still incredibly bad and therefore expandable. <br />
+It is still _bad_ and therefore _expandable_. <br />
-If you still use the lib, you have the option of writing errors under the issues tab.
+If you still use the lib, please write if there are problems under the issues tab!

 ## Installation
 Gradle